snyk/user-docs/docs/features/integrations/git-repository-scm-integrations/gitlab-integration.md

 **Steps:**

 1. Generate a Personal Access Token in your GitLab.
 You’ll find this option in your user account settings area, in the **Access Tokens** section.
+Alternatively, a [Group Access Token](https://docs.gitlab.com/ee/user/group/settings/group_access_tokens.html) can be used to grant access to all projects within a GitLab group or subgroup, without contributing to GitLab's licensed user count.
 2. Go to Snyk’s [integrations](https://app.snyk.io/integrations) page and click “Connect to GitLab”.
 3. Add your account credentials and the token you just generated to the GitLab integration settings area in Snyk.